JJ/granada-off/text/geekery.md

 [Indesa, which went belly up](http://www.einforma.com/servlet/app/prod/DATOS_DE/EMPRESA/INDESA-INFORMATICA-SA-C_QTE4MDEzMzkx_de-GRANADA.html) sometime in the early nineties, when the web was coming up.
-The history of this company, along with the whole history of computing in Granada, has yet to be written, but the wikipedia says that this particular model was discontinued in 1985.
+The history of this company, along with the whole history of computing in Granada, has yet to be written, but the Wikipedia says that this particular model was discontinued in 1985.
 I can assume it has been gutted for parts, since
 [processors and other parts can fetch several dozens euros in eBay](http://www.ebay.es/itm/IBM-5203-04N6698-500MHz-4-Way-RS64-III-SMP-4MB-L2-Proc-for-7026-M80-pSeries-/271294722087).